Which type of Group is right for me?

 What if I tried a Group and it wasn’t a good fit?

 If you tried a Group but it just wasn’t a great fit (for whatever reason), it is perfectly acceptable to try a different Group.
-If you need help navigating this process, feel free to ask Pastor Eric for assistance.
+If you need help navigating this process, feel free to ask Pastor Eric Schumacher for assistance.
 We would rather you feel free to try several different Groups before finding the right one instead of feeling frustrated in a Group and giving up.
 We are here to help.
 Please let us know what we can do.